austinkregel/nova-homestead/README.md

 # Developing/Contributing to this project
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## Release notes
+As this projects gets built out further and further, you can keep track of the releases on [Changelager](https://nova-homestead.changed.to/1274).

 ## libvirt-php auto complete
 At the moment there's a script called `build-doc.php` which will extract all methods from the libvirt library and put it into the `.phpstorm.meta.php` file.
 The logic of what happens within those methods can only be find in the `./docker/php/libvirt-php/src` directory in the original C/C++ code.